-Federal Government Sehat Sahulat Programme is a public sector funded social health protection initiative of federal and participating provincial and regional government working to provide financial health protection to targeted families against catastrophic (extra ordinary) healthcare expenditure.
+Federal Government Sehat Sahulat Programme (SSP) is a public sector funded social health protection initiative of federal and participating provincial and regional government working to provide financial health protection to targeted families against catastrophic (extra ordinary) healthcare expenditure.
 The Programme is a land mark health care initiative with and objective to lead a path towards Universal Health Insurance Coverage (UHIC).
-Sehat Sahulat Programme is being implemented in a phased manner, starting from below poverty families and eventually targeting universal families and providing coverage eventually to more than two hundred million population across Pakistan.
-As of today, the program is providing services to more than 18 million families (81 million lives) of Punjab, Khyber Pakhtunkhwa (KP), Azad Jammu and Kashmir (AJK), Gilgit-Baltistan (GB), Islamabad Capital Territory (ICT) and Tharparkar - Sindh.
-It will be expanded to approximately 40 million families during fiscal year of 2021-2022.
-So far, the program has not been implemented for the families of Balochistan and Sindh (other than District - Tharparkar).
-However, efforts are underway to convince the Provincial Government to take necessary steps for the implementation of social health protection initiatives in their districts.

-Globally more than 100 million peoples are pushed into extreme poverty due to health-related expenditures.
+Sehat Sahulat Programme was implemented in a phased manner, starting from below poverty families.
+Currently, the SSP only provides coverage to the families living below the poverty line, i.e., earning less than \$2/day, equivalent to 32.5 poverty means test scores from the National Socio-economic Registry (NSER) of Pakistan.

+Almost 700 million people around the world live today in extreme poverty due to catastrophic health expenditures.
+Just over half of these people live in Sub-Saharan Africa.
 In Pakistan major portion of all new entrant in poverty are also because of catastrophic health expenditure.
 Pakistan has been ranked as one of the most exposed nation to poverty risk among 43 countries of Asia-Pacific region.
 To address the challenge, Sehat Sahulat Programme is designed to provide financial health protection not only to poor families to bring them out of poverty but also to families above poverty line in order to protection them from falling in to poverty.
 At current level of maturity, the program is providing financial protection for indoor health care coverage only.

-Table 16 gives an overview of the health expenditures paid through Sehat Sahulat Program by Federal Government in order to provide financial health protection to targeted families in different districts of Pakistan in the FY 2019-20.
+Table 16 gives an overview of the health expenditures paid through Sehat Sahulat Program by Federal Government in order to provide financial health protection to targeted families in different districts of Pakistan in the FY 2021-22.

-Table 16: Health expenditure paid through Sehat Sahulat Program by Federal Government 2019-20 (Million Rs.)
+Table 16: Health exp penditure paid through Sehat Sahulat Program by Federal Government 2021-22 (Million Rs.)

 Region Beneficiary District Amount Paid

-Punjab 36 3,572

-Sindh 4 87
+Sindh 1 135

-KP 2 811

-Balochistan 3 3

-ICT 1 84
+ICT 1 250

-AJK/GB 4 266
+AJK/GB 21 2,392

-Total 50 4,853
+Total 23 2,777